News

 Ensafi’s research focuses on Internet security and privacy, with the goal of creating techniques and systems to better protect users online.Prof.
 Danai Koutra earns ICDM 10-Year Highest Impact Paper Award for bipartite graph alignment

-Her 2013 paper examines the use of bipartite graph alignment and paved the way for continued research in graph matching.The Washington Post: December 13, 2022
+Her 2013 paper examines the use of bipartite graph alignment and paved the way for continued research in graph matching.Advocates seek federal investigation of multistate effort to copy voting software

 The Washington Post references Prof. J. Alex Halderman’s security assessment of Georgia’s ballot marking devices in an article about recent efforts to copy sensitive voting software in several states.Tool to analyze the security, privacy of VPNs wins first place for applied security research in 2022